The Meaning of Coherence in Weak Decay Processes: `Neutrino Oscillations' Reconsidered: Abstract

 PACS 03.65.Bz, 14.60.Pq, 14.60.Lm, 13.20.Cz

 {\it Keywords ;} Quantum Mechanics, Neutrino Oscillations.

-In the Standard Electroweak Model, the coupling of a charged lepton, $\ell_i$, of generation $i$ and a massive neutrino, $\nu_j$, of generation $j$ to the W-boson is described by the leptonic charged current:
+In the Standard Electroweak Model (SEM), the coupling of a charged lepton, $\ell_i$, of generation $i$ and a neutrino mass eigenstate $\nu_j$, of generation $j$ to the W-boson is proportional to $ij$th component of the leptonic charged current:

-where $U_{ij}$ is the Maki-Nakagawa-Sakata (MNS)~\cite{MNS} charged lepton flavour/ neutrino mass mixing matrix.
-Table 1 shows the elements of this matrix as estimated~\cite{GGN} from experimental measurements of atmospheric and solar neutrino oscillations.
+where $U_{ij}$ is the Pontecorvo-Maki-Nakagawa-Sakata (PMNS)~\cite{PC,MNS} charged lepton flavour/ neutrino mass mixing matrix.
+Table 1 shows an early estimate~\cite{GGN} of the elements of this matrix from experimental measurements of atmospheric and solar neutrino oscillations.
 The non-diagonal nature of this matrix gives evidence for strong violation of generation number (or lepton flavour) by $ J_{\mu}(CC)^{lept}$.
-Conservation of generation number corresponds to a diagonal MNS matrix with $\nu_1 = \nu_e$, $\nu_2 = \nu_{\mu}$ and $\nu_3 = \nu_{\tau}$.
+Conservation of generation number corresponds to a diagonal PMNS matrix with $\nu_1 = \nu_e$, $\nu_2 = \nu_{\mu}$ and $\nu_3 = \nu_{\tau}$.
 This is the conventional massless neutrino scenario.
-With massive neutrinos and a non-diagonal MNS matrix, `$\nu_e$', `$\nu_{\mu}$' and `$\nu_{\tau}$' do not exist as physical states.
-That is, they do not appear in the amplitude for any physical process.
-This is because the neutrino charged lepton couplings to the W are completely specified by $J_{\mu}(CC)^{lept}$ which contains only the wavefunctions of the neutrino mass eigenstates $\nu_1$, $\nu_2$ and $\nu_3$.
+With massive neutrinos and a non-diagonal PMNS matrix the leptonic charged current (1) contains only the mass eigenstates $\nu_j$ of mass $m_j$ so that in this case the `flavour eigenstates': `$\nu_e$', `$\nu_{\mu}$' and `$\nu_{\tau}$' do not exist.
+That is, they do not appear in the amplitude for any physical process of the SEM.

-Indeed, the introduction of such `lepton flavour eigenstates' as a linear superposition of neutrino mass eigenstates leads to predictions that are excluded by experiment.
-To show this, the pion decays: $\pi \rightarrow e \nu$ and $\pi \rightarrow \mu \nu$ may be considered.
-The invariant amplitude to produce the anti-neutrino mass eigenstate, $\overline{\nu}_i$, in association with a charged lepton $\ell^-$ ($e^-$ or $\mu^-$) is:

-where $G$ is the Fermi constant, $f_{\pi}$ and $m_{\pi}$ are the pion decay constant and mass respectively, and $V_{ud}$ is an element of the CKM~\cite{CKM} quark flavour/mass mixing matrix.
-Introducing a `lepton flavour eigenstate', $\psi_{\overline{\nu}_\ell}$, as a coherent superposition of the mass eigenstates $\psi_{\overline{\nu}_i}$: